divio/divio-cloud-docs/how-to/debug-request-help.rst

 Ensure that we have access to your project
 ------------------------------------------

-If your project uses the Divio Git server, we'll be able to set it up locally for testing, if we need to.
+If your project uses the Divio Git server, we'll be able to set it up locally for testing if we need to.
 However if you :ref:`use a private remote Git repository <configure-version-control>`, this won't be possible unless you can provide us with access to the repository.
 Usually we will provide you with :ref:`a public key to add to the respository
 <git-setup-ssh>`.